Yellow Jackets fell in four sets to Beijing Volleyball Club

 Collier was named the 2013 Atlantic Sun Conference Coach of the Year after leading Jacksonville to an NCAA Tournament appearance.

 Prior to her tenure at Jacksonville, Collier served two seasons (July, 2010-February, 2012) as an assistant coach at South Carolina, including a three-month stint as the Gamecocks’ temporary head coach.
-In 2011, Collier helped the Gamecocks to a seven-win improvement which ranked as second-best jump in school history.
-The Gamecocks improved in nearly every category, including posting a hitting percentage 45 points better than in 2010.
+In 2011, Collier helped the Gamecocks to a seven-win improvement which ranked as the second-best jump in school history.
+The Gamecocks improved in nearly every category, including posting a hitting percentage 45 points better than the previous year in 2010.

 Before working at South Carolina, Collier spent two seasons as an assistant at South Florida, where she was responsible for the outside hitters and headed up international recruiting.
-She helped the Bulls to finishes in the top half of Big East Conference each year, while raising their RPI by 100 points.
+She helped the Bulls to finishes in the top half of the Big East Conference each year, while raising their RPI by 100 points.

 As a student-athlete at USF, Collier ranks among the greatest collegiate volleyball players of all-time.
 She ranks fifth in NCAA Division I history with 2,729 career kills and ranks in the Bulls’ top-10 in numerous career and single-season categories.
 She holds the top spot in USF history in two career categories (kills and digs, 1,747) and set three single-season marks during the 2000 season.
 After coming back from an injury that sidelined her in 1999, Collier compiled 760 kills, 1,873 attacks and 6.28 kills per set.

-A two-time Conference USA Player of the Year and a 2002 All-American, she claimed the league’s Player of the Decade in 2004.
+A two-time Conference USA Player of the Year and a 2002 all-American, she claimed the league’s Player of the Decade award in 2004.
 She also earned the C-USA Freshman of the Year award in 1998 and led USF to three of the program’s seven NCAA Tournament appearances.
 USF went 120-48 during her three years, claiming two C-USA titles and one C-USA tournament crown during her four-year career.
 Collier is the only volleyball player in USF history to have her jersey retired.
 She joined the USF Hall of Fame in 2011, the first Bulls volleyball player to earn that honor.

 Before coaching, Collier played professional volleyball for four years in a global tour that took her to Cyprus, Indonesia, Puerto Rico, Spain and The Netherlands.
 Among the many accolades that she accumulated include the Indonesian League MVP and Cyprus’ Best Foreign Player.